Pako2K/gltext/README.md

 The test application uses additionally GLFW in order to create a Window and the OpenGL context

-Shaders files are manually converted into header files so they are delivered inside the static library
+Shaders files are automatically converted into header files so they are delivered inside the static library